evgenyneu/js-evaluator-for-android/README.md

 String result = jsEvaluator.evaluateBlockUIThread("2 * 17", 1_000);
 ```

 The function will wait for result from JavaScript evaluation.
-In receives two arguments.
+It receives two arguments.

-1. The first argument is the JavaScript code for evaluation.
+1. JavaScript code for evaluation.
-1. The second argument is wait time *in milliseconds*.
+1. Wait time *in milliseconds*.
 The function will return `null` if it fails to evaluate JavaScript within the given time period.

 **Warning:** UI thread will be blocked during JavaScript evaluation and the app will appear frozen to the user.
 If JavaScript evaluation takes more than a few seconds the "application not responding" dialog will be presented to the user.